The Carbon Credit Gap¶

 Technology: Commercially Deployed, Not Theoretical¶

-The integrated at-berth capture system combining criteria pollutant removal with CO2 capture has been:
+The integrated at-berth capture system combining criteria pollutant removal with CO2 capture has been independently verified and commercially demonstrated:

 - Deployed on a commercial vessel (UBC Cork, 5,700 GT cement carrier) as of February 2026, with captured carbon offloaded at the Port of Brevik, Norway for use in cement production